VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

      Data with timestamps outside the retentionPeriod is automatically deleted The following optional suffixes are supported: h (hour), d (day), w (week), y (year).
 If suffix isn't set, then the duration is counted in months (default 1)
   -rpc.disableCompression
-     Disable compression of RPC traffic.
-This reduces CPU usage at the cost of higher network bandwidth usage -search.maxTagKeys int
+     Whether to disable compression of the data sent from vmstorage to vmselect.
+This reduces CPU usage at the cost of higher network bandwidth usage
+  -search.maxTagKeys int
      The maximum number of tag keys returned per search (default 100000) -search.maxTagValueSuffixesPerSearch int